 Lat Pulldowns will help you in many sports, especially martial arts like boxing, Judo, and Jujitsu.

 In this tutorial and related video, I’ll show you the proper technique of the exercise, so you can complete it with confidence and safety.

-Completing the exercise properly will mean the best results for you, whilst avoiding the potential of injury.
+Completing the exercise properly will mean the best results for you, while avoiding the potential of injury.

 It will also mean that you will get the best pull through your lats, rather than triggering shoulders and other muscles to assist.

 We have a full video tutorial below to show you the fine lat pulldown form points.
 Also, if you need something to print off and take to the gym, you can find our step-by-step exercise walkthrough further down this page.

 Lat Pulldown Form – Step-by-step technique

 - Step 1: Set your grip around shoulder width distance.
 Your hands should act like hooks, so no need to grip the bar too tightly.

 - Step 2: Hold your core tight, internally rotate your hands against the bar and pull your shoulder blades down and back.
 Breathe in.